 - A wind energy system shall be designed to minimize shadow flicker from moving blades or reflected blade glint occurring off the site on which the facility is located.
-Should shadow flicker or blade glint be expected to fall on a portion of an off-site property, the system may be operated within the following conditions: - The flicker or glint will not exceed thirty (30) hours per year; or - o The flicker or glint will fall more than one hundred (100) feet from an existing residence, unless the affected property owner has signed a written agreement with the owner-operator. - •If shadow flicker or blade glint violate any of these conditions, violations shall be handled by the township zoning administrator or township designee. the problem should be reported to Centerville Township Zoning Administrator.
+Should shadow flicker or blade glint be expected to fall on a portion of an off-site property, the system may be operated within the following conditions: - o The flicker or glint will not exceed thirty (30) hours per year; or - The flicker or glint will fall more than one hundred (100) feet from an existing residence, unless the affected property owner has signed a written agreement with the owner-operator. - If shadow flicker or blade glint violate any of these conditions, violations shall be handled by the township zoning administrator or township designee.